atd-schubert/node-webcheck/README.md

 - timeout: time to wait for an response (default 60000)
 - userAgent: the string passed as user agent (default "node-webcheck")
 - retries: number of retries if case of failing a request (default 3)
-- retryTimeout: time to wait before request agoin (default 10000)
+- retryTimeout: time to wait before request again (default 10000)
 - skipForeigners: completely pass resources that have not the same domain (default false)
-- followForeigners: crawl resourses that are linked on pages wich are not on the same domain like the base URL (default false)
+- followForeigners: crawl resources that are linked on pages wich are not on the same domain like the base URL (default false)
-- forceUTF8: convert all resources to utf-8 and don't care futher on encodings (default true)
+- forceUTF8: convert all resources to utf-8 and don't care further on encodings (default true)

 ### Make this module verbose (especially for debuging)
 You can get additional informations by using the build-in logger.
 Activate it the following way to get detailed informations on the process: